d0leh/OpenData/README.md

       If you get an error saying "</code>Permisson denied</code>", run <code>chmod 777 calculateXSectionAndFilterEfficiency.sh</code> to give the permission to the .sh file first and then rerun the above command.

+ * To run all the datasets under a category (Drell-Yan / ElectroWeak / MinimumBias / QCD / TopPhysics):

+     <code>python src/runRecursive.py <em>Section</em> <em>Subsection</em><code>

+     e.g.: <code>python src/runRecursive.py StandardModel Drell-Yan<code>

+     If we already have .log files, we can run "python output_to_json.py recid_16785.txt StandardModel Drell-Yan" by itself to get the json files, with the second argument being consistent with the name of the destination directory.

 </details>